CauSeygn/Cachy-linux-tweaks/categories/system management/2. searching for and installing packages/instructions.md

-# To search for specific packages
+# Search for specific packages:
 You can use either paru or pacman, the syntax is the same, I prefer paru as it's preinstalled and has some QOL.

 ```sh